ahmed-mahran/pyright/README.md

 #### Subscriptable Overloads

-`@overload` can be used to decorate subscriptable signatures since MyPyright has implemented [decoratable overloads]().
+`@overload` can be used to decorate subscriptable signatures.

 ```python
 @overload